rtcharity/resources.eahub.org/content/events/clubs-fair.md

 \[Spiel] Great!
 We're Effective Altruism X. We're part of a growing social movement that's interested in using evidence and reason to figure out the best way to help others. \[Sell] We're interested in how we can use our careers to have the greatest social impact. \[Call to action] We can send you more details on email if you sign up here (push laptop in front of them) and we'll let you know when we're running events.

-*Offer them the laptop / form to sign up*
+*Offer them the laptop or form to sign up*

 ### More theory-focused